KMarkert/EarthEngine.jl/docs/src/usage.md

 #output: EE.Reducer(PyObject <ee.Reducer object at ...>)
 ```

-There are more likely than not more quirks in using the EE API this way, if there is a question or some unexpected behavior please file an [issue on the GitHub repo](https://github.com/KMarkert/EE.jl/issues)
+There are more likely than not more quirks in using the EE API this way, if there is a question or some unexpected behavior please file an [issue on the GitHub repo](https://github.com/KMarkert/EarthEngine.jl/issues)

 ## Using the Python API through Julia

-The `EE.jl` package also exposes the `ee` Python module so one can use the same code as one would when programming in Python.
+The `EarthEngine.jl` package also exposes the `ee` Python module so one can use the same code as one would when programming in Python.
 See the following example of valid Julia and Python code:

 ```julia
 # import the EE package and initialize an ee session